 If a UE is not provided any of pdsch-HARQ-ACK-Codebook, pdsch-HARQ-ACK-Codebook-r16, or pdsch-HARQ-ACK-OneShotFeedback, the UE generates at most one HARQ-ACK information bit.

 If the UE provides HARQ-ACK information in a PUCCH transmission in response to detecting a DCI format scheduling a PDSCH reception or having associated HARQ-ACK information without scheduling a PDSCH reception, the UE determines a PUCCH resource with index rPUCCH, 0≤rPUCCH≤15, as rPUCCH=2⋅nCCE,0NCCE+2⋅∆PRI, where NCCE is a number of CCEs in a CORESET of a PDCCH reception with the DCI format, as described in clause 10.1, nCCE,0 is the index of a first CCE for the PDCCH reception, and ∆PRI is a value of the PUCCH resource indicator field in the DCI format.

-When the PDCCH reception includes two PDCCH candidates from two respective search space sets, as described in clause 10.1, the CORESET is associated with the search space set having the smaller index.
+When the PDCCH reception by a UE includes first and second PDCCH candidates from respective first and second search space sets, as described in clause 10.1, the CORESET and nCCE,0 are associated with the search space set having the smaller index.
+If

+the first search space set has larger index than the second search space set and includes the first PDCCH candidate and a third PDCCH candidate that have same first CCE index and CCE aggregation levels 8 and 16, or 16 and 8, respectively,

+the second search space set includes the second PDCCH candidate that has same index and same CCE aggregation level as the first PDCCH candidate, and a fourth PDCCH candidate that has same index and same CCE aggregation level as the third PDCCH candidate,

+the CORESET associated with the first search space set has cce-REG-MappingType = 'nonInterleaved' and has duration of one symbol, and

+the second PDCCH candidate has different first CCE index than the fourth PDCCH candidate

+the UE determines nCCE,0 from the PDCCH candidate with CCE aggregation level 16 among the second PDCCH candidate and the fourth PDCCH candidate.

 If rPUCCH8=0 and a UE is provided a PUCCH resource by pucch-ResourceCommon and is not provided useInterlacePUCCH-PUSCH in BWP-UplinkCommon

 - the UE determines the lowest PRB index of the PUCCH transmission in the first hop as RBBWPoffset⋅NRB+rPUCCHNCS∙NRB and the lowest PRB index of the PUCCH transmission in the second hop as NBWPsize-RBBWPoffset∙NRB-1+rPUCCHNCS∙NRB, where NCS is the total number of initial cyclic shift indexes in the set of initial cyclic shift indexes